 Strong Clinical Knowledge

-In order for a working nurse to effectively apply the discipline of pathophysiology to his or her daily practice, it is important that the nurse have an in-depth understanding of acute and chronic diseases and their effects on the human body.
+To effectively apply the discipline of pathophysiology to nursing daily practice, it is important that the nurse has an in-depth understanding of acute and chronic diseases and their effects on the human body.
 The nurse also needs a range of knowledge pertaining to medications and other treatments used to address patients’ symptoms.

-Written and oral communication is an essential skill for nurses when coordinating care.
+Written and oral communication skills are essential for nurses when coordinating care.
 They must be able to communicate with physicians and other health care professionals regarding their patients’ diagnoses and treatments.
-Nurse practitioners also instruct their patients on how to address their conditions and how to prevent them from getting worse.
+Nurse practitioners also instruct their patients on how to address their conditions and how to prevent them from worsening.

 It’s not enough to simply know which skills are needed as a nurse.
 The practical and effective application of each of those skills is even more important.
 Through this, it’s easier to understand what pathophysiology is not only on a conceptual level but how it can actually be used to help patients.